chrislattman/blogging-project/docs/terminal-commands/README.md

 [Chris@Chris-MBP-16 crypto]$
 ```

+- The `.bin` extension is meant to imply that the file consists of raw bytes
-- In this example, the "password" is the 3-tuple (salt, key, iv)
+- The "password" in this example is the three values (salt, key, iv)
 - The identical SHA-256 hashes for `plain.txt` and `decrypted.txt` prove that the two files are identical

 ### `speedtest`